SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 ## Credit is not money?

-About 2 minutes in the lecture Mehrling seems to take pains to claim "Money is *not* credit."
+About 2 minutes into the lecture Mehrling seems to take pains to claim "Money is *not* credit."

 Here he is just plain wrong, at least in language framing.

-The he starts with one view of his hierarchy of money with "gold is the ultimate money".
-Which is absurd.
+He starts with one view of his hierarchy of money: with "gold is the ultimate money".
+Which is cringe.
 Gold has never been money.
-A gold standard is not a regime where gold is money, it is a regime where temporarily (as long as trust in gold supply lasts) a governments or other currency issuer promises to redeem for gold.
+A gold standard is not a regime where gold is money, it is a regime where temporarily (as long as trust in gold supply lasts) a government or other currency issuer promises to redeem for gold.
 When the gold runs out (or is known to be running out) they always get off the gold standard until some later time when gold reserves are grabbed back.
 It is a charade.
-No one ever uses the gold for purchasing, it is just  place-holder, just like grain weights of wheat, corn or barley were used in ancient times, they are just placeholders for the currency unit.
+No one ever uses the gold for purchasing, it is just a place-holder, just like grain weights of wheat, corn or barley were used in ancient times, they are just placeholders for the currency unit.
 People (who are not fetishists) do not want or need gold, they want the credits.
 They need to eat, so they want bread, not gold.